-Surveyed MSMEs' digital tool use to sell goods and services increased substantially during COVID-19
+MSME digital tool use to sell goods and services increased substantially during COVID-19

 Selling goods and services is a key business activity for all MSMEs.
 In the survey results, 53 percent of surveyed MSMEs reported that they had ever used digital tools to sell goods and services.
 However, survey results showed a substantial increase in the use of digital tools to sell goods and services during the COVID-19 pandemic.
-More specifically, 32 percent of surveyed MSMEs reported that they used digital tools to sell goods and services prior to COVID-19, which then increased to 46 percent during COVID-19.
-Additionally, the survey results showed that social media was largely responsible for driving this increase during the pandemic.
-For example, 27 percent of surveyed MSMEs reported that they used social media to sell goods and services prior to COVID-19, which then increased 14 percentage points to 41 percent during COVID-19.
-This finding illustrates that social media played a distinct role in selling goods in the past year and services in Colombia.
+More specifically, 32 percent of MSMEs reported that they used digital tools to sell goods and services prior to COVID-19, which then increased to 46 percent during COVID-19.^{xxii} Additionally, the survey results showed that social media was largely responsible for driving this increase during the pandemic.
+For example, 27 percent of MSMEs reported that they used social media to sell goods and services prior to COVID-19, which then increased four-teen percentage points to 41 percent during the pandemic.^{xxiii} This finding illustrates that social media played a distinct role in selling goods and services in Colombia.

 Survey results also showed a recent decrease in digital tool use for selling goods and services across all digital tools.
-For example, 41 percent of surveyed MSMEs reported that they used digital tools to sell goods and services in the past 30 days (including 36 percent who reported using social media for this purpose) during the same time period.
-This small decrease in digital tool use for selling goods and services may indicate that surveyed MSMEs only temporarily increased their digital tool usage for sales and that these are not long-term changes.
+For example, 41 percent of MSMEs reported that they used digital tools to sell goods and services in the past 30 days (including 36 percent who reported using social media for this purpose).^{xxiv} This small decrease in digital tool use for selling goods and services may indicate that surveyed MSMEs only temporarily increased their digital tool usage for sales and that these are not long-term changes.

-Surveyed offline MSMEs reported using offline methods to conduct customer-facing business activities more frequently than for non-customer-facing business activities:
+Offline MSMEs reported using offline methods to conduct customer-facing business activities more frequently than for non-customer-facing business activities: